Kristina01111000/lavendersite/README.md

-invoice for feb, mar, apr -> recieved explanation of fee for time starting after april -> sent
+invoice for feb, mar, apr -> recieved

 configure yoast after shop is ready

 images on lavender page as big as they can be
 - set up tax in woocommerce